aunchagaonkar/starGrub/README.md

 1. First Clone the repository
 2. Install Grub-Customizer
 3. Copy this theme to /boot/grub/themes
-4. Select this theme from the drop down menu
+4. Select this theme from the drop down menu in Appearence Settings
 5. Done!!